 Above all, don’t talk down to us.
 We’re not dumb.
 Don’t consider us that way.
 Remember the “I’ve fallen and I can’t get up” commercial for an emergency communication device?
 That spot almost killed that entire product category.
 Elders, even those who could have benefited from such a product, stayed away in droves.

-Never base your sale on fear.
+Never base your sell on fear.
 Better to talk about maintaining independence.

-I trust you guys and gals will learn all this soon — before you go on wasting millions of advertising dollars.
+I trust you guys and gals will learn all this soon — before you go on wasting millions of dollars advertising to seniors.
 Because until you and your clients catch on, I and my millions of peers and their dollars will continue to get geezer mail that never gets opened and stereotypical TV that never gets watched.

 A good place to start learning about how to advertise to seniors is my “10 Commandments for Successfully Selling to Seniors.”

 - The average grandparent spends about $500 a year on the grandkids.

 - Two in Five shells out between $500 and $2,500.

 - Half say they help pay for their grandchildren’s education

 - Forty-five percent say they assist with living expenses.

 - Fifteen percent provide some level of daycare for their grandchildren – up from 8 percent in 1998